joelang/rxem/README.md

 and ran on a PC.
 I use a standard RXV11 interface. (or RX11 but I can't test that) and runs on a small PC board using a ATmega32 AVR processor.

-The standard RX01 toggle in boot (or ROM) works.
+The standard RX01 toggle in boot works.
+It just emptys the silo to location zero and jumps to it.

+The standard boot ROM will not work.
+It sets the track=1+sector=1 and counts bytes.